Frequently Asked Questions

 Human composting is powered by beneficial microbes that occur naturally on our bodies and in the environment.

+Each body creates about one cubic yard of soil amendment, which is removed from the vessel and allowed to cure for three to five weeks.
 Once complete, the soil can be used to enrich conservation land, forests, or gardens.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.
 The soil created returns the nutrients from our bodies to the natural world.
 It restores forests, sequesters carbon, and nourishes new life.

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.